montecarlo26/Video-Containers-Codec-Comparison/README.md

 * .webm VP8 is okay.
 It is inferior to VP9
 * .webm VP9 is the second best middleground and boasts the smallest file size.
 It is half the size of VP8 with a shorter encoding time and is only ~5% worse quality
 * .webm AV1 encoding time is unacceptable
+* Bonus: HEVC H265 is proprietary and would have required me to pay to play it.
+Encoding time was 33 seconds and file size is 26,670KB

 ## Conclusion